-- a) The financial statements and notes comply with Australian Accounting Standards and the Reporting Guidelines of the General Manager of FWC; - b) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - c) There are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - d) During the financial year to which the general purpose financial report relates and since the end of that year:- - (i) Meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of a branch concerned; - (ii) The financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; - (iii) The financial records of the reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009 and the Fair Work (Registered Organisations) Regulations 2009; - (iv) The information sought in any request of a member of the reporting unit or General Manager of FWC duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 has been furnished to the member or General Manager of FWC; - (v) There have been no orders for inspection of financial records made by the Commission under section 273 of the Fair Work (Registered Organisations) Act 2009 during the year; - (vi) Where the Union comprises of 2 or more reporting units, the financial records of the reporting unit have been kept, as far as practicable in a manner consistent with each of the other reporting units of the organisation. - e) In relation to recovery of wages activity: - The financial report on recovery of wages activity has been fairly and accurately prepared in accordance with the requirements of the reporting guidelines of the General Manager of FWC; and - (ii) The Committee of Management instructed the auditor to include in the scope of the audit required under section 257 (1) of the Fair Work (Registered Organisations) Act 2009 all recovery of wages activity by the reporting unit in which revenues had been derived for the financial year in respect of such activity; and - (iii) No fees or reimbursements of expenses in relation to recovery of wages activity or donations or other contributions were deducted from monies recovered from employers on behalf of workers other than reported in the financial report on recovery of wages activity and the notes to the financial statements; and - (iv) That prior to engaging in any recovery of wages activity, the organisation has disclosed to members by way of a written policy all fees to be charged or reimbursement of expenses required for recovery of wages activity, and any likely request for donations or other contributions in acting for a worker in recovery of wages activity; and - (v) No fees or reimbursements of expenses in relation to recovery of wages activity or donations or other contributions were deducted from monies recovered from employers on behalf of workers until distributions of recovered money was made to the workers.
+- a) The financial statements and notes comply with Australian Accounting Standards and the Reporting Guidelines of the General Manager of FWC; - b) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - c) There are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; - d) During the financial year to which the general purpose financial report relates and since the end of that year:- - (i) Meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of a branch concerned; - (ii) The financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; - (iii) The financial records of the reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009 and the Fair Work (Registered Organisations) Regulations 2009; - (iv) The information sought in any request of a member of the reporting unit or General Manager of FWC duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 has been furnished to the member or General Manager of FWC; - (v) There have been no orders for inspection of financial records made by the Commission under section 273 of the Fair Work (Registered Organisations) Act 2009 during the year; - (vi) Where the Union comprises of 2 or more reporting units, the financial records of the reporting unit have been kept, as far as practicable in a manner consistent with each of the other reporting units of the organisation. - e) In relation to recovery of wages activity no revenue has been derived from undertaking recovery of wages activity during the period.

-Made in accordance with a resolution as passed by the Committee of Management on $\frac{10}{9}$ 2015 vid Broadley William Patterson
+Made in accordance with a resolution as passed by the Committee of Management on 19 \\\\\\ 2016

+David Broadley

+William Patterson

-Dated this low day of Cust
+Dated this 18 day of \$ 2016